Jidde/ProgrammeerProject/TrackYourTravels/Report.md

 - The SecondViewController handles the graphView and the sets some labels to their values.

 #Challenges
 The biggest flaw in the application is that it takes a long time to calculate the statistics if there is a lot of data in the database.
 I skipped the Account settings tab, because of lack of accuracy in recording the speed of the user and because it was actually a bit superfluous.
 It did only degrade the user experience.
-I tried to improve the performance of the app by
+I tried to improve the performance of the app by checking out NSUserDefaults and GCD (Grand central dispatch), but no luck unfortunately.
+The app could be improved by doing the calculations at different time, or in the background and by changing the way the graph is drawn: first draw the background etc and load the view and then draw the actual line.